 Manicurist students transferring from a Paul Mitchell or non-Paul Mitchell school, 100 hours will be accepted.
-Students will not be required to pass a practical and/or written exam to enroll.
+Students will not be required to pass a written exam to enroll.

 Aesthetics

 Aesthetics students transferring from another Paul Mitchell School.
 If transferring from another Paul Mitchell School, all transfer hours will be accepted.